carlomarxdk/life2vec-light/README.md

 Here, we provide a code for a simple dummy data and using the latest versions of Python packages, thus, can be easily extended for your specific use.

-Code and data is going to be published by the mid-Feb 2024.